University of Wisconsin–Madison

 Graduate Programs

-Considering a Master’s or PhD?
-Explore our programs.
+Considering a Master or PhD?
+Explore these programs.

 Two people kneel on an aluminum boat floating in a lake.
 One person empties a long cylinder of lake water back into the lake, while the other person behind him closes a small water sample.